-Salmon with ginger and chilli in a soya dressing - This is a brilliantly simple South East Asian recipe which is traditionally cooked in a clay pot but we are going to BBQ it tonight, the sticky, sweet sauce is infused with the wonderful aromas from the ginger and the red chilli served with rice.
+Salmon with a soya dressing and black garlic - This is a brilliantly simple South East Asian recipe, which is traditionally cooked in a clay pot and served still sizzling straight to the table.
+This fish recipe is often made with catfish in Vietnam but is just as delicious made with salmon.
+The sticky and sweet caramel sauce is infused with wonderful aromas from ginger and chilli - at least one of you will be begging for the recipe ….